trojancode/image_from_file_or_network/README.md

 # image_from_file_or_network

-A new Flutter package project.
+A flutter package used to display images from url

-## Getting Started
+## Example

 This project is a flutter package that providers a widget called `ImageOrNetwork`.
-This widget requires a url.
+This widget requires a url and ext.
 It downloads image from the url and save it in a unique name and display.
 It automatically display the image when the same url is used any where in the app, widget reloads, or app restarted.

 `Examle`